 Open-source software has become more relevant now than ever, the Suse report acknowledged.
 As the software comes with full access to the underlying source codes, it means organizations can enable their developers to optimize and enhance a solution to fit their exact needs and requirements.

 Unlocking the potential of open source was a key focus of IT for enabling innovation at the edge (85 percent).
-The same percentage (four out of five organizations) see open source as a way to cost-effectively drive innovation.
+The same percentage (four out of five organizations) see open source as a way to drive innovation cost-effectively.

 That sentiment repeated strongly across all of the regions surveyed.
 Almost the same number (83 percent) say open source is becoming increasingly important in their tech initiatives.